 Along with greed comes wealth, and in the movie (and its 2010 sequel) the wealth of its characters is often portrayed through their glitzy timepieces.
 Most notably, renowned French watchmaker, Cartier, makes a big impression.

 Gekko is seen sporting a Cartier Santos.
-One of the flagship timepieces of the brand, the Santos that Gekko wears is an elegant analog watch with a gold case, white face, and roman numerals for the hours.
+One of the flagship timepieces of the brand, the Santos that Gekko wears is an elegant analog watch with a gold case, white face, and roman numerals for the hours and known as the world’s first pilot watch.
 As his protégé, Charlie Sheen’s character, Bud Fox, follows suit and buys a yellow gold Cartier Panthère.

 Over two decades later, when the filmmakers returned with the sequel, Wall Street: Money Never Sleeps, Gordan Gekko was again wearing the Santos.
 Otherwise, Swiss watchmakers dominate the cameos throughout the sequel, including two watches by Swiss watchmaker Jaeger-LeCoultre, one by Vacheron Constantin, and a multi-dial IWC watch, worn by Shia LeBeouf’s protagonist, Jacob Moore.